massamany/WireMockCsv/README.md

 ### Use the data rendered by a previous extension

-In this mode, to behaviors are possible:
+In this mode, two behaviors are possible:

 #### Use the previous response as main template